michaelWuensch/BitBanana/docs/REPRODUCE.md

 If this command lists any files, this means that some of the files are not identical which in turn means the build cannot be verified.
 If it does not list any differences, the build is verified!

 ## Verify Play Store release
-Verifying a Play Store release unfortunatelly got more complicated since Google enforces usage of Android App Bundles (AAB).
+Verifying a Play Store release unfortunatelly got more complicated and unreliable since Google enforces usage of Android App Bundles (AAB).
-To verify the release files distributed on Play Store, first build the AAB:
+To verify the release files distributed on Play Store, first download or clone the source code from GitHub.
+Then navigate to the source code folder and build the AAB using the following commands:
 ```
-$ cd BitBanana/
 $ git checkout v0.8.8
 $ docker run --rm -v `pwd`:/project mingc/android-build-box:1.28.0 bash -c 'cd /project; ./gradlew bundleRelease'
 ```